 Depending on your alleged charges, you may be let go and ordered to appear in court later.
 You may also have to pay bail to get let out, or in some cases held until your arraignment.
 The first thing you should do when you get released from jail is to contact a Los Angeles criminal defense attorney and build a strategy for your defense.

 If the DA moves forward, an arraignment will be scheduled and you will be notified.
 The arraignment is when your charges are read to you and you are asked to make a plea.
+The DA has an obligation to do this within 72 hours under the Sixth Amendment.
+If not, you may be able to argue that your constitutional rights have been violated.
+Just because you have been arrested, doesn’t mean you do not have rights as a US citizen.
 It is crucial that you have a Los Angeles criminal lawyer before this point to advise you on what to do at this critical point.

 Our Client’s Success Stories